EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/README.md

-Easy Custom WooCommerce Product Tabs v1.4
+YIKES Easy Product Tabs for WooCommerce v1.4.1
 ============================================

 This plugin extends the [WooCommerce](www.woothemes.com/woocommerce/) eCommerce plugin to allow admins to add custom tabs to products.